The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Acknowledgments

 \section{Acknowledgments}

 The work was supported by the National Natural Science Foundation of China (Grant 11971497), the Natural Science Foundation of Guangdong Province (Grants 2019B151502041, 2020B1515310004), and the Natural Science Foundation of the Department of Education of Guangdong Province (Grants 2018KZDXM048, 2019KZDXM036, 2020ZDZX3051, 2020TSZK005).
+A. Palmieri is the member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Instituto Nazionale di Alta Matematica (INdAM) and has been supported by INdAM - GNAMPA Project 2021 \textquotedblleft Equazioni dispersive e dissipative: stime e profili asintotici\textquotedblright.